AvatarM500/Tendency-stops-in-Nasvhille/README.md

 - Graphic 1: Freq. of stops according to race and sex Secondary graphic: Freq. of stops according to sex and race to check the evolution between years

-- Graphic 1: Freq. of stops according to race and sex
+- Graphic 2: Kind of violations according to race
-- Graphic 1: Freq. of stops according to race and sex
+- Graphic 3: Kind of violations according to sex
+- Graphic 4: Kind of violations according to age